Cabo de Gata-Níjar Natural Park: Human impact on the park

 In 2003, a hotel project was started at Playa del Algarrobico between Carboneras and Mojacar, just inside the park.
-Work on the project was halted, but demolition, which is opposed by 14 municipalities, has yet to be carried out.
-Several reputable sources claim with good evidence, that this project is an illegal development although it seems that more recently demolition plans are moving closer.
+Work on the project was halted.
+Several sources claim that this project is an illegal development, although it seems that more recently demolition plans, opposed by 14 municipalities, are moving closer.
 In 2021, the highest regional court of Andalusia ruled that the hotel did not have to be destroyed because the real estate developer had a valid building license.

-There are also a number of abandoned villages and buildings that are considered to be of historical importance and so remain as they have been left.
-Good examples of this are the deserted mining villages around Rodalquilar.
-Although the villages or "ghost towns" and the former gold mines are a blot on the landscape, they are a big attraction.

-Sadly there are also a number of national treasures that lie in ruins, and an example of this is Cortijo del Fraile.
-Every now and then there is a move to restore it, but as yet, nothing has happened except a few efforts to raise money.
+Many of the abandoned neighborhoods and buildings still stand because they are deemed to be significant historical landmarks.
+Examples of this are the deserted mining villages around Rodalquilar.
+Another example is Cortijo del Fraile.
+There have been moves to restore it, but as yet, nothing has happened except a few efforts to raise money.

 Tourism

-Tourism is one of the biggest industries in the Parque Natural de Cabo de Gata with a huge number of visitors coming mainly during the spring and summer months.
-In 1998, there were 500,000 tourists visiting the area and although the number of visitors has declined in the past years (2011/2012) due to economic conditions across Europe, tourism still remains strong.
+Tourism is one of the biggest industries in the Parque Natural de Cabo de Gata, with visitors coming mainly during the spring and summer months.
+In 1998, 500,000 tourists visited the area.

-Over recent years there has been a trend toward sustainable / eco tourism and visitors can enjoy environmentally-friendly outdoor activities such as bird watching, photography experiences, geological field-trips, as well as the more established diving and boat excursions.
-There are a number of arts and crafts based on local traditions that are still carried out around the Parque Natural de Cabo de Gata and especially so in the little Moorish "pueblo blanco" of Níjar.
+Eco-tourism has become more and more popular in recent years.
+The park offers diving and boat tours, as well as environmentally responsible outdoor activities including bird watching, photography, and field trips for geology.
+There are a number of arts and crafts based on local traditions that are still carried out around the Parque Natural de Cabo de Gata and especially in the little Moorish "pueblo blanco" of Níjar.
 The traditional arts and crafts include ceramics, pottery, carpet making and woven goods (baskets, hats, shoes, etc.) made from esparto grass.
-The same arts and crafts are found in many different places around the natural park alongside painting, sculpture, and photography.
-Also one may find in several of the pueblos, craft market stalls selling hand-made (hecho de mano) jewellery, leather goods, and clothing, in addition to local shops selling local produce such as olive oil, wine, almonds, tomatoes, and so on.

-There also has been an increase in the number of health retreats that offer holistic therapies, meditation, and yoga.

-While the hiking network is not extensive, there are a number of senderos that provide for some good day hikes.
+While the hiking network is not extensive, there are a number of senderos that provide for day hikes.
 The Caldera de Majada Redonda is one such trail that leads to the center of an ancient volcano caldera.